Independiente coach hopeful over Aguero return

 His former Independiente team-mate, Pusineri, is now in charge of the Argentine club and wants Aguero – and Milan midfielder Lucas Biglia – to return.

-"With Sergio Aguero and Lucas Biglia I have a beautiful relationship," he told InfiernoRojo on Tuesday.
+"With Sergio Aguero and Lucas Biglia I have a beautiful relationship," he said.

 "We were partners and I have a lot of respect for the trajectories they have taken with Argentina and in Europe as well."

-Pusineri added: "Of course it would be nice to have them tomorrow.
+Pusineri said: "Of course it would be nice to have them tomorrow.
 In the future, it is hopeful to count on them."

 Aguero has said previously he wants to return to Independiente, although his contract at City runs until 2021.